ktaka-ccmp/google-oauth2-example/Readme.md

 ![Customer page for authenticated users](./images/AuthCustomer.png "Customer page for authenticated users")

-Please note that the authentication mechanism protects both the Customer page and data fetch from the API server.
+Please note that the authentication mechanism protects the Customer page and prevents the React.js frontend app from fetching the data from the API server.